sourcegraph/about/handbook/engineering/incidents/playbooks/index.md

 Several of our static sites are hosted by Netlify at `about.sourcegraph.com`.
 You can check the service status at https://www.netlifystatus.com/ as well as notifications to the #alerts-external channel.

+If you discover an issue with Netlify but their status page is not displaying it, open a support request using the credentials in 1Password.

 Sites:
 - `about.sourcegraph.com`
 - `sourcegraph.com/about` -307-> `about.sourcegraph.com/about`